rtella20/java-legacy-starter/Notes.md

 Smell 11: Separation of concerns.
 The city state look up doesn't have to be part of address or city state domain.
 That could be a separate utility service.

 Smell 12: Integration tests are bundled with unit tests.
 The city state look up service makes a remote call to get information.
 This need to be separated from unit tests.
-Moved the integration tests to a separate package for now.
-Adding a unit test using test doubles.
+Fix maven build provision to exclude integration tests.
+Introduced test doubles for unit tests

 Smell 13: Checked exceptions in CityStateLookup are tightly coupled requiring the callers to handle exception.
 This is a maintenance issue that changes to the lookup service interface such as making a db call may require a new set of exceptions handling.
 Introduce an unchecked exception wrapper and document.